Fireworks Hydrangea macrophylla hanabi (White) DORMANT

 Hydrangea macrophylla 'Fireworks'

-Due to the onset of Winter conditions, the leaves of the Fireworks have developed some seasonal blemishes.
-This is normal for Autumn/winter conditions when hydrangea leaves turn off-color due to their deciduous growth habit.
+Due to the onset of wetter than usual summer conditions, the leaves of the Fireworks have developed some seasonal blemishes.
+This is normal for Autumn/winter conditions when hydrangea leaves turn off-color due to their deciduous growth habit, it can occur another times of the year if the leaves don't dry out after watering or a rain.
 Some customers who have never grown hydrangeas become alarmed and report various spots and discolorations they observe on the foliage.
 I reassure customers that this is normal.
-The leaves will drop off in winter and fresh new unblemished leaves will begin to emerge in spring.
-This will continue year after year as part of the normal growth cycle.
+The leaves will drop off in winter/spring and fresh new unblemished leaves will begin to emerge in spring.
+This will continue year after year as part of the normal growth cycle

 Noted for its white lacecap flower with star-shaped florets.